betegon/Wave-U-Net-For-Speech-Enhancement-1/README.md

   > Aborted (core dumped)

+I thinks the TODO above is resolved by upgrading tensorflow to 1.8.
+Check this before marking it as done (just run inference some times haha).
+* [ ] Argparse for `Training.py` to specify dataset path (by default it should by in directory `train_data/`)
 * [ ] Upgrade to Tensorflow 2.x.
 * [ ] Train on 28 speakers. https://datashare.is.ed.ac.uk/handle/10283/2791
 * [ ] Train on 56 speakers. https://datashare.is.ed.ac.uk/handle/10283/2791